pganalyze/pco_store/README.md

 CREATE INDEX ON query_stats USING btree (end_at, start_at);
 ```

-`STORAGE EXTERNAL` is set so that Postgres doesn't try to compress the already-compressed fields
+The pco-compressed columns are expected to typically be in Postgres [TOAST](https://www.postgresql.org/docs/current/storage-toast.html).
+Using `STORAGE EXTERNAL` is recommended so that Postgres doesn't try to compress the already-compressed fields, speeding up writes.

-This uses a `(end_at, start_at)` index because it's more selective than `(start_at, end_at)` for common use cases.
+Its recommended to index `(end_at, start_at)`, because it's more selective than `(start_at, end_at)` for common use cases.
 For example when loading the last week of stats, the `end_at` filter is what's doing the work to filter out rows.
 ```sql
 end_at >= now() - interval '7 days' AND start_at <= now()
 ```